 The Conference will seek to address one or more of these or related issues.

-Prasenjit Duara (Duke University).
-Keynote address: “Post-colonial Visions and State Strategies: Soft Power or the Imperialism of Nation-states?”
+The Keynote Address will be delivered by Prasenjit Duara on “Post-colonial Visions and State Strategies: Soft Power or the Imperialism of Nation-states?”

 A Special Lecture will be delivered by Madhavan Palat on “From Geopolitics to Cold War and Beyond”

 The themes of the four sessions spread over two days are:

 1. Asian Relations Conference – Prelude and Aftermath